asreview/asreview-insights/README.md

 ![Recall with absolute
 axes](https://github.com/asreview/asreview-insights/blob/main/docs/example_absolute_axes.png)

-#### Example: Adjusting the Random and Perfect curves
+#### Example: Adjusting the random and optimal recalls

-By default, each plot will have a curve representing perfect performance, and a curve representing random sampling performance.
+By default, each plot will have a curve representing optimal performance, and a curve representing random sampling performance.
 Both curves can be removed from the graph.